Luke Chapter 3 Summary: John the Baptist, Repentance, and Jesus’ Baptism

 The chapter concludes with the genealogy of Jesus, tracing His lineage through Joseph back to Adam, the son of God.
 This genealogy emphasizes Jesus' human roots and His connection to all of humanity.
 It also underscores His role as the fulfillment of God’s promises to Israel and His place in the broader narrative of salvation history.

-Why was Jesus baptized by John?
+Why was Jesus baptized if He was sinless?